EUROPEAN FAMILY THERAPY ASSOCIATION

-The EUROPEAN FAMILY THERAPY ASSOCIATION (EFTA) is an international association dedicated to scientific purposes.
+The EUROPEAN FAMILY THERAPY ASSOCIATION (EFTA) is an international non-profit association dedicated to scientific purposes.

-This association will be subject to the requirements of Titre III of the Belgium act of parliament of 27th June 1921 governing not for profit associations, foundations and not for profit international associations, and by international law.
+This association will be subject to the requirements of the Belgium act of parliament of 23rd March 2019 governing companies, associations, foundations and not for profit international associations, and by international law.

 There must be at least three members.